pwnwriter/x4/readme.md

 - **ssh connection**: must have ssh connections using one of the following authentication methods:
   - **password authentication**: using the `username` and `password`.
   - **keypair**: public key authentication.
+  - No extra deps will be required for runtime

 ## Installation